-Many couples come to our marriage retreats as a last ditch effort.
+Many couples consider a marriage retreat as a last-ditch effort.
 One or both are considering divorce.
 This may be explicit, where actual threats have been made.
 Or it may be just beneath the surface.

-Either way, a retreat provides a supportive place to get to the root of all issues and work with a dedicated focus to best transform any unhappy situation.
+Either way, a retreat provides a supportive place to get to the root of all issues and work to transform an unhappy situation.

 Often, one partner may want to stay together but the other is filled with doubt or has all but given up.
 In the face of such ambivalence, helping a couple gain clarity is a vital step to their decision-making process.